MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-what-is-power-query.md

 ![What is Power Query](images/whatispowerquery.png)

-## How Power Query helps with data acquisition
+## How Power Query helps with data acquisition?

 Business users spend up to 80% of their time on data preparation, delaying the time to analysis and decision making.
 There are many challenges that cause this situation, and **Power Query** helps address many of them.